Super simple to make, 5-Ingredient Turkey Meatballs are so easy and so tasty.

 3. Pour 1 tablespoon olive oil onto a sheet pan or large baking dish.
 Rub it around until the pan is well coated.

 4. Spoon 1 tablespoon of turkey mixture into your hands, rolling the mixture gently into a ball.
 Place the meatball onto the oiled pan, then continue the process with the remaining mixture.
+Edited to add: Depending on the texture of the ground turkey you use, the mixture may be on the wet side.
+If it’s too wet to roll, use a spoon or small ice cream scoop to scoop balls onto the pan.

 5. Drizzle the additional 1 tablespoon olive oil over the meatballs, rolling them around so they are well coated.